Joshua T. Wewel, M.D.

 He is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, Joint Section on Disorders of the Spine and Peripheral Nerves and the Georgia Neurosurgical Society.

-Dr. Wewel resides in Atlanta with his wife, Marissa.
+Dr. Wewel resides in Atlanta with his wife and daughter.
 They enjoy spending time with their families, traveling and the outdoors.